Ricette di Sicilia

 - 6

-Splash in the vinegar and let it evaporate over medium heat for a couple of minutes.
+Deglaze with the vinegar and let it simmer over a medium heat for a couple of minutes to evaporate.

 - 7